 Patients usually come into IPU for 7 to 10 days for pain and symptom control and then return home.
 The unit also provides end of life care and respite care.

-On arrival the nursing staff will help you settle in, before asking you, or your carer/friend for information which will assist us to care for you.
+On arrival, the nursing staff will help you settle in, before asking you, or your carer/friend for information which will assist us in caring for you.

 Please give any medication that you are taking to the nursing staff.
 We are not a long-stay unit.
 Most patients are admitted to the Hospice for approximately 7-10 days.

 The multi-disciplinary team meet each morning to discuss and plan a programme of treatment and care.
 Patients are encouraged to be involved in the planning of their care.
 The Hospice runs on a flexible routine, which means time can always be made available to discuss your illness or worries with you and your carer/family.To ensure that you receive the best quality care and attention at all times the Hospice has a large team of people all working together to meet your requirements.

 Director of Patient Care and Service Development

 The team is assisted by volunteers who have received basic training in patient care.
 We work closely with Macmillan Nurses, G.P.s, District Nurses and hospital Consultants who continue to be involved in your care.

 It is the policy of Butterwick Hospice that all treatments offered to patients under the care of the Hospice will, at all times, be appropriate for the individual patient.

 The care and treatments offered by the Hospice will always aim to treat all aspects of the whole person; physical, social, psychological and spiritual.